thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>Dual links from R1 to SW1 and SW2
 <br>Equal-cost routes on R1

-So R1 is doing load balancing, in a sense.
+R1 is doing load balancing, in a sense.
 Messing with my HSRP plans when pinging 192.168.1.1 from the desktop nodes.

 Some traffic goes to SW2 (STANDBY) ❌

 <img src="images/ecmp-mistake.jpg" width="700">

-## Here’s the problem:
+## Problem:

 - SW2 is STANDBY so it does NOT own the virtual IP
 <br>So it may drop or mishandle the traffic